vortext/esther/resources/prompts/llama.md

     "type": "string",
   },
   "energy": {
-    "description": "A value between 0.0 and 1.0 representing the energy level.", "type": "float"
+    "description": "A value between 0.0 and 1.0 representing the vibes.", "type": "float"
   },
   "keywords": {